webhintio/hint/packages/hint-doctype/README.md

 Although an alternative legacy compatibility `doctype` is available, this hint does not recommend it.
-It is a common misconception that the legacy compatibility `doctype` refers to compatibility with legacy browsers, when, in fact, it is used to deal with [compatibility issues with outdated XML tools][compat issue].
+It is a common misconception that the legacy compatibility `doctype` refers to compatibility with legacy browsers, when, in fact, it is used to deal with compatibility issues with outdated XML tools.

 ### Examples that **trigger** the hint